Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Numerical Results and Discussion

 \subsubsection{Achievable rate performance with UE movement}

 In the case of UE movement, the rate, as a function of $\tau$, of the following RIS optimization schemes is illustrated in Fig. \ref{fig:Rate_Movement}. \begin{itemize} \item \emph{Scheme 2}: this is the same as Scheme 2 in Fig. \ref{fig:cdf_AR_UE2}, and it is indicated by (b) in Fig. \ref{fig:Rate_Movement}. \item \emph{Scheme 3}: this is the same as Scheme 3 in Fig. \ref{fig:cdf_AR_UE2}, and it is indicated by (a) in Fig. \ref{fig:Rate_Movement}.
-In this case, we set $T_{\mathrm{P}_1}B = 20$. \item \emph{Punctual - Phase I} (indicated by (c) in Fig. \ref{fig:Rate_Movement}).
+In this case, the number of pilots used in Phase I is 40. \item \emph{Punctual - Phase I} (indicated by (c) in Fig. \ref{fig:Rate_Movement}).
 In this case, we consider Phase I with $T_{\mathrm{P}_1}B = 20$ for UE location estimation and the RIS is optimized without considering the location uncertainty, i.e., based on the \emph{punctual optimization} approach in Section \ref{sec_RISPhase}. \item \emph{Punctual - Prior} (indicated by (d) in Fig. \ref{fig:Rate_Movement}).
 In this case, we consider the Prior scheme for UE location estimation and the RIS is optimized without considering the location uncertainty, i.e., based on the \emph{punctual optimization} approach described in Section \ref{sec_RISPhase}. \end{itemize}

-Fig. \ref{fig:Rate_Movement} shows that, owing to the increase of the location uncertainty due to the UE movements, the rate of the first two case studies degrades, indicating that Phase I needs to be implemented periodically to compensate for the movements of the UEs.
+Figure \ref{fig:Rate_Movement} shows that, owing to the increase of the location uncertainty due to the UE movements, the rate of the first two case studies degrades, indicating that Phase I needs to be implemented periodically to compensate for the movements of the UEs.
+The results in Fig. \ref{fig:Rate_Movement} justifies the choice of a location coherence interval equal to $T_{\mathrm{L}} = 1$s in the considered case.
 However, the rate degradation in case study (a) is not very significant during a single location coherence interval $T_{\mathrm{L}}$, which highlights that the proposed location-aided optimization scheme is robust to slow UE movements.
 From Fig. \ref{fig:Rate_Movement}, we also observe the significant performance gain of the proposed \emph{Phase I}-based fixed RIS optimization scheme over the \emph{prior}-based fixed RIS optimization scheme.
 Thus, the localization in Phase I is effective in the presence of mobile UEs, provided that the location coherence interval is optimized as a function of the mobility level of the UEs.

 As for the curves (c) and (d) in Fig. \ref{fig:Rate_Movement}, we observe a clear degradation of the achievable rate.
 This is attributed to the misalignment between the obtained RIS profile and the actual positions of the UEs, which are different from those utilized for optimizing the RIS.
 When the location uncertainty is large, the probability of misalignment is more likely to occur, causing a more pronounced degradation of the achievable rate.
 The obtained results demonstrate that it is highly beneficial to account for the localization uncertainty when optimizing the RIS phase profiles.